-In addition to offering a top tier, premium investing experience for families, we also educate our teens on the basics of financial literacy.
+In addition to offering a premium investing experience for families, we also educate our teens on the basics of financial literacy.

-Any teen on Bloom has access to 60+ education modules, financial literacy content co-created with Ivy League Professors and free learning simulators.
+Bloom grants access to 150+ education modules, financial literacy content and learning simulators.

 Parents on Bloom get to monitor their teen’s education progress and set custom safety controls.

 On Bloom, thanks to fractional investing, you can purchase stocks and crypto with as little as $1.